pelithne/azure-workshop/loadbalancing.md

 #### note: As always, give the resources unique names, e.g. by using your corporate signum.

+#### protip: Copy the text below to a text editor and change it, before pasting into cloud shell

 ````console
 for i in `seq 1 3`; do
     az network nic create \